mrqa/mrqa.github.io/rc/index.md

 This year, we are introducing a new MRQA Shared Task, which tests whether existing MRQA systems can generalize beyond the datasets on which they were trained.
 A truly effective question answering system should do more than merely interpolate from the training set to answer test examples drawn from the same distribution: it should also be able to extrapolate to test examples drawn from different distributions.

-Participants in the shared task will submit MRQA systems trained on a specified training dataset pooled from six existing large-scale datasets.
+Participants in the shared task will submit MRQA systems trained on a specified training dataset pooled from *six existing large-scale datasets*.
 Systems will be evaluated on their *generalization to ten different test datasets.*
 The test datasets will be in the same format as the training data, but may have different sources of document context (e.g., biology research papers) and questions (e.g., written by domain experts).
 We will release development sets for five of the test datasets, while keeping the other five test datasets hidden.